 Commitment: Voluntary, additional.
 Responsibility: SWCD Administered.
-Funding: County allocation.
-Timeline: On-going.

 Result: Improved public safety and health.
 Watershed beneficiary: All 6 in Itasca County.

 IV.
 WATER PLAN PUBLIC MEETINGS

 The Itasca County Board of Commissioners authorized the update of the Itasca County Local Water Plan on February 28, 2006, and amendment of the update September 27 2016; delegated responsibility of coordinating and writing the update was granted to the Itasca County Soil and Water Conservation District (SWCD).